Last Updated: November 2023

 Stocks

-Stock investing allows investors to gain direct ownership into promising companies.
-With real estate being intertwined throughout all aspects of the economy, the convergence of stocks and real estate allows for immense potential to leverage the ease of stock investing with real estate’s robustness.
+Real estate stock investing allows investors to gain direct ownership into promising real estate related companies.
 Since real estate is an extremely broad category, investors have countless options for companies to invest in.
-From the shopping mall owner and operator Simon Group (NYSE:SPG), to real estate software data and marketing companies such as Costar (NASDAQ: CSGP), there are plenty of options available for all types of investors.
+From the shopping mall owner and operator Simon Property Group (NYSE:SPG), to real estate software data and marketing companies such as Costar Group (NASDAQ: CSGP), there are plenty of options available for all types of investors.

 Crowdfunding